WXMZ

 WXMZ (99.9 FM) is an American radio station that is licensed to serve and located in Hartford, Kentucky.
-The station is owned by Radio Active Media, Inc., and it currently broadcasts an oldies format.
+The station is owned by Wright Time Broadcasting, and it currently broadcasts an oldies format.

 The station's studios are located at 314 South Main Street in downtown Hartford and its transmitter is located along Bald Knob Road off US 231 near Cromwell.

 History

-Heeding listeners’ calls for nighttime service and a better quality signal on the existing daytime-only WLLS-AM (later WAIA, now defunct), station owner Hayward Spinks applied for a construction permit to build an FM station for the purpose of simulcasting the station's AM service.
+Heeding listeners’ calls for nighttime service and a better quality signal on the existing daytime-only WLLS-AM (1600 kHz, later WAIA, now defunct), station owner Hayward Spinks applied for a construction permit to build an FM station for the purpose of simulcasting the station's AM service.
 Spinks was granted a construction permit from the FCC to build the FM station on May 5, 1971.
 The station signed on the air on May 18, 1972, as WLLS-FM (Later, jokingly made into the reverse acronym "We Love Lloyd Spivey," in reference to the original sole station operator.)
 As a simulcast service of WLLS-AM, the station played a country music format from its 6 AM sign-on until 3 PM, then switched to a Top 40 format from 3 PM until sign-off at 10 PM.

 In 1982, the station switched to a full-time country format under the branding LS 106.
 The station's callsign was switched to WKHB on Oct.
 1, 1996.
 The current WXMZ calls were assigned by the Federal Communications Commission on March 19, 1999.
 In August 2012, WXMZ moved its signal to its current frequency of 99.9 megahertz where its signal remains to this day, and began broadcasting its current oldies format.

 In August 2025, it was announced that WXMZ would be sold to a new locally based organization, Wright Time Broadcasting, presided by long-time station employee Josh Wright.
-The sale is currently pending FCC approval.
+The sale was approved by the FCC the following month.